A few nights ago I had quite an emotional dinner with my family.

 So, I strove to be obedient.
 I wasn’t always.
 Naturally, I made mistakes.
 But, in all, My Sweetie and I loved, trained, and discipled this boy as best as we could.

 The last three years were the hardest years of my life.
 If you’ve been reading this blog for more than a year, you know that comment is saying a lot.
 Seriously.
 Hardest years of my life.
-Daniel had issues we hadn’t known about and they affected our smaller children.
+Daniel had issues we hadn’t known about, hadn’t been disclosed, and he didn’t fully understand, and they affected our smaller children.
 The only thing that got me through some of the days was the peace My Sweetie and I had in knowing God called us to this task.
 Without that, many days would have been very, very dark.

 We learned a lot about God’s sovereignty, His ways, and His peace during those years.